Vinifera-Developers/Vinifera/docs/Miscellaneous.md

 #### `[ ]` Force Die

-- Forces the player to blowup and lose the current game session.
+- Forces all of the player's units and structures to explode, losing the current game session.

 #### `[ ]` Instant Build